dancrha/dancrha/README.md

 <div align="center" style="font-size">
- My name is Dan Crha.
  I'm a Software Developer from Guelph, ON :canada: looking for my first SWE role!
 I specialize in Web Development, creating scalable and user-friendly web-apps.
 </div>